RubaP/Higher-Order-Neural-Architecture-For-NER/readme.md

 # Introduction
-A keras implementation of higher order neural architecture for Named-Entity-Recognition.
+A keras implementation of Bidirectional LSTM-CRF for Named Entity Recognition